The 2025 Startup Tech Stack: A Founding Engineer's Opinionated Blueprint

 Design System: The Fastest Path to Polished User Experiences

-No matter how elegant your backend architecture is, users interact with your interface.
-A good design system dramatically accelerates your ability to build polished experiences without dedicated design resources.
+While backend architecture is crucial for system performance and developer productivity, users interact solely with your interface.
+A good design system dramatically accelerates your ability to build polished experiences—an aspect often underestimated in early-stage startups.

 Tailwind CSS: Utility-First Speed